prakash230791/GCP/README.md

 *   `GCP_PROJECT_ID`: Your Google Cloud project ID.
 *   `GCP_SA_KEY`: A JSON key for a Google Cloud service account with the `Deployment Manager Editor`, `Compute Admin`, `Secret Manager Admin`, and `Service Usage Admin` roles.

+**Important:** You must also grant the `Secret Manager Admin` role to the **Compute Engine default service account**.
+You can find this service account in the IAM section of your Google Cloud project.
+Its name will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.

 Once the secrets are configured, any push to the `main` branch will trigger the deployment.

 ## Connecting to the VM